nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 This will show how many reads were removed from our filtering.

+#### Question

-**Question:** The first three samples are the samples for which we examined the FastQC outputs.
+The first three samples are the samples for which we examined the FastQC outputs.
 Do you expect different amount of sequence getting removed from each of these?
 Is that what you see?
 Why/Why not?

 <br>